 Once you’ve had enough of history for one day, cross the river back and go to the Nymphea Aquapark and Spa.

 This place can offer visitors a fun day on the many waterslides and a relaxing day in its Thermal Turkish Baths and the Sauna area with different saunas (Russian, Finnish, Saline room, Aromatherapy, and so on).
 There’s not one time we visit Oradea that we don’t spend at least a few hours here.

 For those looking to spend more time in Oradea, here are some other activities to put on the list:

-- The 2 different Ski resorts within a 1.5-hour drive, Vartop-Arieseni, and Stana de Vale.
+- The two different ski resorts within a 1.5-hour drive, Vartop-Arieseni, and Stana de Vale.
 Some hotels in Oradea offer day trips during the winter

-- Apuseni National Park is 1.5-hour drive from the city, showcasing superb mountain views, primordial forests and several caves and glacier
+- Apuseni National Park is a 1.5-hour drive from the city, showcasing superb mountain views, primordial forests, and several caves and glacier

 Other Romania Travel Blogs You Should Read

 - Souvenirs To Bring Home From Romania